-Positions that are the same as or similar to the positions listed in this notice are identified as frivolous for purposes of the penalty for a "fivolous tax return" under section 6702(a) of the Internal Revenue Code and the penalty for a "specified fivolous submission" under section 6702(b).
-Persons who file a purported return of tax, including an original or amended return, based on one or more of these positions are subject to a penalty of \$5,000 if the purported return of tax does not contain information on which the subtannial correctness of the self-assessed determination of tax may be judged or contains information that on its face indicates the self-assessed determination of tax is substantially incorrect.
-Likewise, persons who submist a "specified submission" (namely, a request for a collection due process hearing or an application for an installment agreement, offer-in-compromise, or taxpayer assistance order) based on one or more of the positions listed in this notice are subject to a penalty of \$5,000.
-The penalty may also be applied if the purported return or any portion of the specified submission is not based on a position set forth in this notice, yet reflects a desire to delay or impede the administration of Federal tax laws for purposes of section \$6702(a)(2)(B) or 6702(b)(2)(A)(ii).
-The penalty will be imposed only when the frivolous position or desire to delay or impede the administration of Federal tax laws appears on the face of the return, purported return, or specified submission, including any attachments to the return or submission.
+Positions that are the same as or similar to the positions listed in this notice are identified as finoleus for purposes of the penalty for a "fractions tax return" under section 6702(a) of the internal Revenue Code and the penalty for a "specified fravolus submission" under section 6702(b).
+Persons who file a purposted return of tax, including an onignial or amended return, based on one or more of these positions are subject to a penalty of \$5,000 if the purported return of tax does not contain information on which the substantial correctness of the self-assessed determination of tax may be judged or contains information that on its face indicates the self-assessed determination of tax as substantially incorrect.
+Likewise, persons who submit a "specified submission" (namely, a request for a collection due process hearing or an application for an "specified submission" (namely, a request for a collection due process hearing or an application for an installment agreement, offer-in-compromise, or taxpayer assistance orderly based on one or more of the position isted on this notice are subject to a penalty of \$5,000.
+The penalty may also be applied if the purported return or any portion of the specified tubmission is too based on a position set forth in this notice, yet reflects desire to delay or impede the administration of Federal tax laws appears on the face of the return, purported return, or specified submission, including any attachments to the return or submission.